Skin wrinkles and blemishes

 Dermabrasion combined with laser resurfacing is called lasabrasion.

 Lasers are an effective tool for eliminating wrinkles.
 One advantage of lasers over other resurfacing methods is their ability to tighten the skin.
-A successful procedure can make patients look 10 to 20 years younger, and the results can last for up to 10 years.
+A successful procedure can make people look younger with results that can last for up to 10 years.

 When used alone, laser therapy may not completely eliminate crow's feet and other wrinkles, broken blood vessels, or dark circles under the eyes.
 Therefore, some doctors combine different laser techniques depending on the skin problem.
 Other treatments, such as dermabrasion, may also be combined with laser treatments.
 (A laser and dermabrasion combination is called lasabrasion.)
 Pretreatment with botulinum toxin injections before laser resurfacing, for example, may also improve the treatment of crow's feet.